mushroomhostage/RealisticChat/README.md

 ## Advanced Usage

-To further increase your chat range, speak while holding a **megaphone** (diamond).
+To further increase your chat range, speak while holding a **bullhorn** (diamond).
 This will double your range, and can be used in conjunction with yelling.
-Players hearing messages from megaphones will recognize the direction it is coming from -- you can use this ability for [acoustic location](http://en.wikipedia.org/wiki/Acoustic_location) if you get lost.
+Players hearing messages from bullhorns will recognize the direction it is coming from -- you can use this ability for [acoustic location](http://en.wikipedia.org/wiki/Acoustic_location) if you get lost.